epomatti/beershop-terraform-demo/README.md

 ### New Environments

-If the shared environment is recreated add the new `ACR_ADMIN_PASSWORD` to the enterprise workspace.
+If the shared environment is recreated, add the new `ACR_ADMIN_PASSWORD` to the enterprise workspace.

 1. Add the matching database password to the enteprise workspace
 3. Add branch, worksking